-DID YOU KNOW?
+DID YOU Know?

-in the 1980s by Motorola as part of a wider and unique approach to quality control, called 'Six Sigma methodology'.
+SIPOC was developed in the 1980s by Motorola as part of a wider and unique approach to quality control, called 'Six Sigma methodology'.
 Later in the 1990s, Jack Welch - former CEO of General Electric (GE) - popularised the Six Sigma approach by making it an integral part of GE's global business strategy.